Resource Highlight: Make Home Learning a Success

-A Learning Disability (LD) is a neurologically based, hereditary condition that affects a person’s ability to learn in “typical” ways.
+A learning disability or learning difference (LD) is a neurologically based, hereditary condition that affects a person’s ability to learn in “typical” ways.
 Children and adults with LD have challenges understanding and using language and their ability to receive, process, recall and communicate information is affected.

-Children with Learning Disabilities typically have above average intelligence and all they need to succeed is an understanding of their learning style and the tools and confidence to overcome their challenges.
-This is where Learning Disabilities Society can help!
+Children with learning differences typically have above average intelligence and all they need to succeed is an understanding of their learning style and the tools and confidence to overcome their challenges.
+This is where LDS can help!

 Difficulty with processing information that is presented either in a visual or auditory manner.